bradclawsie/rscs/README.md

 **RSCS** allows you to store text values for keys in a SQLite database.
 That is *all* it does.
 You will not find any of the features offered by more complex clustered configuration databases.
-For example, there is no support for protocols like Raft.
-There is no support for "sealing" the database like Vault.
-You have keys, values, and a daemon that provides basic REST support.
-That is it.

 ### What's wrong with Consul and Vault?